Alexandros191/A17/README.md

-# IN PROGRESS- WILL  BE COMPLETED - TBC- TBC
+# IN PROGRESS- WILL  BE COMPLETED - TBC- TBC Coming Soon

 Enabling a streamlined and transparent exchange of information, A17 leverages blockchain technology to facilitate peer-to-peer data transfers.